alanng10/StandInfoTech/Docue/a.md

 Inf ChromeOS is recommend, market need base element sure establish.

+Inf ChromeOS is recommend for premium tool, market need more element sure establish.

 Class Lang is pre install on Android operating system.

 Class Lang is recommend tech stack on Android.